--UHT milk contains practically the same amount of vitamins A, B12 and E as pasteurised milk.
-Heating is important to ensure that germs die and that the milk has a longer shelf life.
+- UHT milk contains practically the same amount of vitamins A, B12 and E as pasteurised milk.
+Heating is important to kill germs and make the milk last longer.

--Up to 80 kilos of local meadow feed eats one cow per day and gives 20-25 litres of milk.
+- A cow eats up to 80 kilos of native meadow fodder per day and gives 20-25 litres of milk.

--One cow in the USA gave almost 10,000 litres of milk in 2013.
-In Switzerland it was “only” 7,400 litres per animal.
-The reason for this big difference is the fact that in the USA concentrated feed is the main type of feed.
-However, concentrated feed has a negative impact on milk, meat, cow health and the environment.
+- A cow in the USA gave almost 10,000 litres of milk in 2013.
+In Switzerland, it was “only” 7,400 litres per animal.
+The reason for this big difference is the fact that in the USA mainly concentrated feed is fed.
+Concentrated feed, however, has negative effects on milk, meat, cow health and the environment.

-–Lose weight thanks to milk?
-The high content of protein and calcium helps the body to burn fat and inhibits the formation of new fats.
-Protein-rich meals are a good source of satiety, increase energy consumption in conjunction with muscle build-up and prevent hot hunger attacks because the blood sugar remains stable for longer.
+- Lose weight thanks to milk?
+The high protein and calcium content helps the body to burn fat and inhibits the formation of new fat.
+Protein-rich meals are a good satiator, increase energy consumption in conjunction with muscle building and prevent attacks of ravenous hunger because blood sugar remains stable for longer.

--Because their small intestine mucosa cells produce little or no lactase, people with lactose intolerance cannot digest lactose.
+- Because their small intestinal mucosal cells produce little or no lactase, people with lactose intolerance cannot digest lactose.
 This leads to fermentation processes in the stomach with flatulence and diarrhoea.

--Lactose is tolerated by more people in northern countries than in the south.
+- More people tolerate lactose in northern countries than in the south

 - Around 70% of all people worldwide are lactose intolerant: in Africa and South America it is around 60% and in Southeast Asia and China 98% who cannot digest lactose.